scottkleinman/dfr-browser2/README.md

 **Notes:**

 1. Dfr Browser 2 requires Single Page Application (SPA) routing behaviour, and the methods above ensure that this is implemented.
 If you wish to serve or host the application by some other means, you may have to play with your server configuration.
 Support for more serving/hosting methods is planned for the future.
-2. Although your app will be served on a localhost, internet access is still recommended because the app downloads Google fonts.
+2. Although your app will be served on a localhost, internet access is still recommended because the app currently downloads Google fonts.
 Without internet access, the fallback font may negatively impact the display.

 ## File Requirements